Get data from Kaggle

 We’ll train a model using EfficientNet as a base.

-When setting up the flow_from_directory
+When setting up the flow_from_directory we’ll define a validation_split.

 We’ll also add precision and recall to the model metrics.